justUmen/ComfyUI-BjornulfNodes/README.md

 # 📝 Changelog

-- **v0.2 Ollama**: Improve ollama node with system prompt + model selection.
+- **v0.2**: Improve ollama node with system prompt + model selection.
-- **v0.3 Save Image to Folder**: Add a new node : Save image to a chosen folder.
+- **v0.3**: Add a new node : Save image to a chosen folder.
-- **v0.3 Save Images**: Add comfyui Metadata / workflow to all my image-related nodes.
+- **v0.3**: Add comfyui Metadata / workflow to all my image-related nodes.
-- **v0.4 Images to video**: Support transparency option with webm format, options encoders.
+- **v0.4**: Support transparency option with webm format, options encoders.
 As well as input for audio stream.
+- **v0.5**: New node : Remove image transparency (alpha) - Fill alpha channel with solid color.
+- **v0.5**: New node : Image to grayscale (black & white) - Convert an image to grayscale.

 # 📝 Nodes descriptions